Antox/Antox/README.md

 - Custom ROM?
 - Error report (please give as much information as possible, not just a couple lines from logcat)

+###What Is Currently Working
+- Sending friend requests
+- Receiving friend requests
+- Profile, Settings and About Activities
+- Friends list updates when a friend comes online / goes offline, or changes their other details at all.

 ###TODO
 - Update the friends list properly after adding a friend (call updateLeftPane();)
 - Check updating the users settings gets sent across the network
 - Check accepting friend requests then proceeds to update the users details in the friends list